temporalio/temporal/docs/design/1533-host-specific-taskqueue.md

 When a user calls the CompleteSession() API, the state of the session will be changed to "Closed" in place, which is why this API doesn’t return a new context variable.

 There is no way to set the state of a session to “Failed”.
 The state of a session is “Failed” only when the worker executing the session is down and the change from “Open” to “Failed” is done in the background.
 Also notice that it’s possible that the worker is down, but the session state is still “Open” (since it takes some time to detect the worker failure).
-In this case, when a user executes an activity, the activity will still be scheduled on the resource specific tasklist.
+In this case, when a user executes an activity, the activity will still be scheduled on the resource specific taskqueue.
 However, it will be cancelled after worker failure is detected and the user will get a cancelled error.

 ### Workflow Worker

 When scheduling an activity, the workflow worker needs to check the context to see if this activity belongs to a session.
-If so and the state of that session is "Open", get the resource specific tasklist from the context and use it to override the tasklist value specified in the activity option.
+If so and the state of that session is "Open", get the resource specific taskqueue from the context and use it to override the taskqueue value specified in the activity option.
 If on the other hand, the state is "Failed", the ExecuteActivity call will immediately fail without scheduling the activity and return an ErrSessionFailed error through Future.Get().

 CreateSession() and CompleteSession() really do are **schedule special activities** and get some information from the worker which executes these activities.

-* For CreateSession(), a special **session creation activity** will be scheduled on a global tasklist which is only used for this type of activity.
-During the execution of that activity, a signal containing the resource specific tasklist name will be sent back to the workflow (with other information like hostname).
-Once the signal is received by the worker, the creation is considered successful and the tasklist name will be stored in the session context.
+* For CreateSession(), a special **session creation activity** will be scheduled on a global taskqueue which is only used for this type of activity.
+During the execution of that activity, a signal containing the resource specific taskqueue name will be sent back to the workflow (with other information like hostname).
+Once the signal is received by the worker, the creation is considered successful and the taskqueue name will be stored in the session context.
 The creation activity also performs periodic heartbeat throughout the whole lifetime of the session.
 As a result, if the activity worker is down, the workflow can be notified and set the session state to “Failed”.

 * For RecreateSession(), the same thing happens.
-The only difference is that the session creation activity will be **scheduled on the resource specific task list instead of a global one**.
+The only difference is that the session creation activity will be **scheduled on the resource specific task queue instead of a global one**.

-* For CompleteSession(), a special **completion activity** will be scheduled on the resource specific tasklist.
+* For CompleteSession(), a special **completion activity** will be scheduled on the resource specific taskqueue.
 The purpose of this activity is to stop the corresponding creation activity created by the CreateSession()/CreateSessionWithHostID() API call, so that the resource used by the session can be released.
-Note that, **the completion activity must be scheduled on the resource specific tasklist (not a global one)** since we need to make sure the completion activity and the creation activity it needs to stop are running by the same worker.
+Note that, **the completion activity must be scheduled on the resource specific taskqueue (not a global one)** since we need to make sure the completion activity and the creation activity it needs to stop are running by the same worker.

 ### Activity Worker

 When `EnableSessionWorker` is set to true, two more activity workers will be started.

-* This worker polls from a global tasklist whose name is derived from the tasklist name specified in the workerOption and executes only the special session creation activity.
+* This worker polls from a global taskqueue whose name is derived from the taskqueue name specified in the workerOption and executes only the special session creation activity.
 This special activity serves several purposes:

-   1. **Send the resource specific tasklist name** back to the workflow through signal.
+   1. **Send the resource specific taskqueue name** back to the workflow through signal.

    2. Keep **heart beating** to Cadence server until the end of the session.